jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 ## Future possibilities

-- _Handshake key exchange._ Rather than writing the secret into a shared connection file, encryption keys could be exchanged over the registration socket during the JEP 66 handshake, which would also make remote key exchange tractable without persisting secrets to disk.
+- _Off-disk key exchange (handshake variants b and c)._ Two improvements to the JEP 66 composition would stop persisting the curve secret to disk: delivering the keys over an encrypted registration socket, or having the kernel generate its own keypair and share only its public key.
+Both also make remote key exchange more tractable.
+See [Composition with the JEP 66 handshake pattern](#composition-with-the-jep-66-handshake-pattern) for the trade-offs; variant (c) is closely tied to the server-authentication model below.
 - _Server-authentication model._ Distribute only the kernel's public key and let each client use its own ephemeral keypair (as the heartbeat client already does), removing the kernel's secret from the connection file entirely.
 - _Additional schemes._ Because `transport_encryption` is a multi-valued setting and `supported_encryption` accepts a list, future transports (TLS-based encryption, GSSAPI, or PLAIN for auth-only environments) can be added without breaking the configuration surface, and kernels can advertise several.
 - _Relaxing HMAC signing_ when a connection is authenticated and encrypted at the transport level, reducing the amount of security-sensitive code Jupyter maintains itself.